- Stanford University, Stanford, CA, U.S., Research Fellow in Stem Cells and Biomaterials, 2007-2012.

 - Haverford College, Haverford, PA, U.S., BSc in Cell and Molecular Biology, 1995-1999.

-- Institute of Biomaterials and Biomedical Engineering, University of Toronto.
+- Institute of Biomedical Engineering (BME), University of Toronto.

 - Ontario Institute for Regenerative Medicine (OIRM).